 - by carrying out basic hearing screenings using a hand-held screener to identify whether further assessment by a hearing professional is required

 - by providing demonstrations of equipment such as vibrating alarms and amplified telephones, to support older people to better manage their hearing loss.

 - by signposting to other local services for older people who are deaf or hard of hearing.

-We will work hard to reach older people who are isolated and have little access to information on deaf awareness issues, equipment, services and benefits.
-We will also focus on reaching older people from black, asian and minority ethnic communities, to ensure that our information services are accessible to individuals from a diverse range of backgrounds and cultures.
+We are working hard to reach older people who are isolated and have little access to information about hearing loss, tinnitus, products and equipment, services and benefits.
+We are also doing lots of work to engage with older people from a diverse range of backgrounds and cultures, to ensure that our information service is more accessible for more people.

-The UK Hear to Inform and Connect project will launch in Northern Ireland in the autumn of 2017.
-The project will run until December 2019.
-During this time, we will particularly focus on growing our information services in areas outside of Belfast, in rural communities.
+During this time, we are particularly focusing on growing our information services in areas outside of Belfast, in rural communities.

 Interested in volunteering for the project?